WDD 131: Dynamic Web Fundamentals

 Overview

-The web storage data is actually saved in a SQLite file in a subfolder or file in the user's profile folder.
+The web storage data is saved in a SQLite file in a subfolder or file in the user's profile folder.

 Prepare